 The Scaling Test

-A well-designed Q2C process should be able to handle 10x your current transaction volume with no manual intervention.
-If doubling the number of invoices means doubling the finance headcount, the process hasn't been designed.
-It's been automated just enough to feel like a solution while the underlying problem remains.
+A well-designed Q2C process should handle 10x your current transaction volume with no manual intervention.
+If doubling the number of invoices means doubling the finance headcount, the process has not been designed.
+It has been automated just enough to feel like a solution while the underlying problem remains.

-Our Q2C automation target has been straight-through processing for over 90% of transactions.
+The Q2C automation target I have worked to is straight-through processing for over 90% of transactions.
 The remaining edge cases are handled by exception workflows that route to the right person with the right context, rather than landing in a generic finance queue.
-That's the standard worth building to.
+That is the standard worth building to.